 In Conclusion

-In conclusion, we can see that the annual report – which is also called the Franchise Tax Public Information Report is much easy to be filed.
+In conclusion, we can see that the annual report, also known as the Franchise Tax Public Information Report, is significantly easier to file.
 However, it is mandatory to file the report on time to avoid any penalties.
-If you are running an LLC in the state of Alaska, you have to comply with the filing of certain important documents including the annual report or the Franchise Tax Public Information Report as it is named in the state of Alaska.
+If you are running an LLC in the state of Alaska, you have to comply with the filing of certain important documents, including the annual report or the Franchise Tax Public Information Report, as it is named in the state of Alaska.